Analytical cell size distribution: lineage-population bias and parameter inference: Noisy single-cell exponential growth

 As discussed in the introduction, bacterial size trajectories show some fluctuations around exponential growth.
-This is illustrated on \cref{fig_tan_traj}, where we plot a single cell size trajectory using E. Coli data from \cite{tanouchi_long-term_2017}.
-To account for these fluctuations, we now introduce in-cycle multiplicative noise in the case of exponential growth.
-To our knowledge, exact solutions to \cref{eq_pop_full} were obtained for deterministic partitioning and only for specific growth rates $\nu(x)$, division rates $r(x)$ and diffusion coefficients $D(x)$.
-In particular, for asymmetric partitioning, exponential growth $\nu(x)=\nu x$, multiplicative noise $D(x)=Dx^2$ and quadratic division rate $r(x)=r x^2$, the solution is a series of modified Bessel functions, generalizing the Dirichlet series obtained when there is no diffusion, and arising from the quadratic division rate which turns \cref{eq_pop_full} into a modified Bessel equation \cite{zaidi_probability_2016}.
+This is illustrated on \cref{fig_tan_traj}, where we plot a single cell size trajectory using E. coli data from \cite{tanouchi_long-term_2017}.
+To account for these fluctuations, we now introduce in-cycle multiplicative noise $D(x)=D x^2$ on top of single-cell exponential growth $\nu(x)=\nu x$.

+To our knowledge, exact solutions to the steady-state version of \cref{eq_pop_full} were obtained for deterministic partitioning and for specific growth rates $\nu(x)$, division rates $r(x)$ and diffusion coefficients $D(x)$ only.
+For instance, it was solved for constant functions $\nu(x)$, $r(x)$ and $D(x)$, both for deterministic symmetric \cite{efendiev_functional_2018} and asymmetric \cite{efendiev_asymmetric_2018} partitioning; and for deterministic asymmetric partitioning, exponential growth $\nu(x)=\nu x$, multiplicative noise $D(x)=Dx^2$ and quadratic division rate $r(x)=r x^2$ \cite{zaidi_probability_2016}.
+In this last case, the solution is a series of modified Bessel functions, generalizing the Dirichlet series obtained when there is no diffusion, and arising from the quadratic division rate which turns \cref{eq_pop_full} into a modified Bessel equation.
 Therefore, it seems difficult to generalize this method to more general power law division rates.
-In this section we seek asymptotic solutions for large sizes and for more general divisions rates $r(x)=r x^{\alpha}$ and partition kernels.
+In this section we seek asymptotic solutions for large sizes in steady-state (see \cite{marguet_law_2019,bansaye_nonconservative_2022} for convergence to steady-state), for more general divisions rates $r(x)\underset{x \rightarrow \infty}{\sim} r_{\infty} x^{\alpha_{\infty}}$ and partition kernels, when imposing decay conditions \cref{eq_cond_decay_psi,eq_cond_decay_dpsi} so that $\Lambda=\nu$ (\cref{eq_lam_nu}).

 We show in \cref{app_large_N_noise} and \cref{app_moments_large} that the lineage and population steady state distributions are equivalent in the large size limit and given by